luqeei1/asset-optimizer/README.md

 Return : How much profit do we make?

-The Sharpe Ratio itself is defined as ``` Expected Overall Return / Overall Risk ```, giving us an idea of how much return we get per unit risk.
+The Sharpe Ratio itself is defined as ``` Expected Overall Return - Risk-Free Rate / Overall Risk ```, giving us an idea of how much return we get per unit risk.
 A higher Sharpe Ratio means that we have more reward for the risk we take.
 This overall optimisation process is finding weights such that the Sharpe Ratio is maximised.
+The output of the optimizer works on the assumption that daily returns are independant and identically distributed (iid) meaning we can state that ``` Annual Sharpe Ratio = Daily Sharpe Ratio * $\sqrt{252}$``` where 252 corresponds to the number of trading days in a year.

 ## 🛠️ Tech Stack